devonorourke/tidybug/docs/database_analyses.md

 tar xzf CO1v3_2_training.tar.gz
 ```

 Note that both the Palmer and Porter databases contain non-arthropod COI sequences.
 In the case of the Palmer dataset, it contains chordate and athropod recrds, while the Porter dataset contains chordate, arthropod, and microeukaryote COI sequences.
 For the purposes of our evaluations, we restricted our comparisons to records identified as Arthropod and ignored all non-arthropod records.
+In addition, the Porter dataset is _not_ dereplicated, thus we created both a dereplicated and non-dereplicated dataset for different downstream analyses (see `database_composition.R` script).
+The Palmer data is already dereplicated.

 Filtering the Palmer dataset:
 ```